 By investing in a filter, you will remove these contaminants from your water supply, which is incredibly beneficial to your health and well-being in more ways than one.

-Here, we will consider some expected benefits as well as some surprising effects of investing in a filter for your home.
+Here, we will consider some expected benefits as well as some surprising effects of investing in a water filter for your home.

 If you shower or bathe in contaminated H20, your skin will absorb these contaminants.
 Contaminants, like toxic chemicals, will irritate your skin.
 This is especially true if you have preexisting skin conditions, such as eczema.